 1. Why dues?
 Why require them?
 Being a Green isn’t about money.

 We created a separate page called Why Does the NCGP Require Dues? for this very question.
 But to summarize: In order to budget what’s needed for strong Green campaigns and activism—web hosting, printed literature, design and tech support staff, transportation, event space—we need Greens to step up and commit to paying dues.
 Time and again, dues have been the means through which organized labor and other movements of the 99% have pulled together the resources to make serious change happen.
 This is a chance for Greens to affirm their values beyond checking a box on their voter registration forms.
 And finally, you set your own dues level according to what you can pay.
 Our minimum dues requirements are very modest.

 2. What happens with my dues?
 Who gets the cash?

 Your dues go toward the operating budget of the NCGP, which is overseen by the party treasurers and the NCGP Coordinating Committee—and the operating budget is voted on once a year by party members at our statewide meetings.
 These dues will be used to pay NCGP expenses such as meeting venues, online infrastructure, activism and campaign initiatives, flyers and publications for Green outreach, educational initiatives, and the funding and growth of local chapters.
 Our party officers are all volunteers—dues don't go into their wallets.
 But we do need to be able to pay NCGP members for certain work occasionally.
-In the past, we've paid members (not officers) to perform phonebanking, ballot-access, and other party-building work.
+In the past, we've paid members (not officers) to perform phonebanking, organizing, and other party-building work.
 When you pay dues, you’re supporting the Green movement at the state and local levels.